geneontology/noctua-repl/README.md

 Bigger fun function macros.

-- 'show_models' show summary information for all current models; can take a single string argument of "id", "title", "deprecated", "modified-p", "contributor", or "date" for sorting
+- 'show_models' show summary information for all current models; can take a single string argument of "id", "title", "deprecated", "modified-p", "contributor", "model-state", or "date" for sorting
 - 'show_response'

 # Limitations/TODOs